What is Healthcare Information and Administration? (HCIA)

-Application deadline July 30, 2014 (Please use the new application Form posted 12-5-13.
-Form is located near the bottom of this page.)
+Application deadline July 30, 2015 (Please use the application Form located near the bottom of this page.)

 The Healthcare Information and Administration Program prepares the graduates for a career in health information management (HIM).
 A career in HIM offers you the potential to make a difference not only in the health of the community but also in your future.
 HIM professionals are the wizards who work behind the scenes to make health information available for real-time patient care and health-planning decisions.
 Getting to the facts quickly is imperative when you're in the business of saving lives.
 In today's fast paced health care system, the healthcare team's success depends on accurate, organized health information.